Primary school menus

 Vending Machines.
 These are found at most sites for use during and after school.
 They are full of healthy, nutritious foods like pasta pots, sandwiches and drinks.

 Special ‘themed’ days are held throughout the year.
 These days are popular with children who enjoy trying different dishes from around the world, and the theme menu replaces the normal menu for the day.
-There are no days for this year so far.

 Please note that our menus/food may contain allergens.